Customised Plans with a money-back guarantee.

-Q: Can I follow this plan on Final Surge?
+Q: Can I follow this plan on Final Surge or Today's Plan?

-A: We only provide the plan via TrainingPeaks.
+A: No. We can only provide plans via TrainingPeaks.

 Q: How can I talk to my coach after the plan is over to get feedback on my progress?

-A: If you buy another 12 week plan the coach will look at your progress and during the 30-minute interview discuss what worked, what didn't and what you'd like to see in your next plan.
+A: If you buy another 12-week plan, you can use part of your 30-minute interview to discuss what worked, what didn't, and what you'd like to see in your next plan.

 Q: What do I do once the plan is over?